mxeng/mcp-docs/labs/lab-g.md

 	}
 ```

+### Full Example:
-The above examples can be found incorporated into a full interrupt driven script for comms at:
+The above code snippets can be found incorporated into a full interrupt driven script for comms at:
 https://github.com/mxeng/mcp-docs/blob/master/code-examples/comms_sample_interrupt_controller.c

-Note if using the code in that example on the Robot portion of the project, replace #include "Controller.h" with #include "Robot.h"
+Note if using the code in that example for the Robot (i.e. programming in Robot.c), replace #include "Controller.h" with #include "Robot.h"